-We will have attendance, lectures, readings, assignments, quizzes, discussions and a final exam.
+We will have attendance, lectures, readings, assignments, quizzes, discussions, group work, and a final exam.

-All assignments will be computer generated and delivered to me via e-mail and/or Blackboard.
+All assignments will be computer generated and delivered to me via or Blackboard; do not send work via email.
 It is imperative that you are self-motivated and have a desire for learning the material.
 I do not care what your desire or motivation is get a grade, get a job, look good to friends and family I just need to know that you are motivated.
 This will be apparent in your work and discussions.